 How to 3D Print Custom Stamps in 7 Easy Steps

-One of the most enjoyable parts of using a 3D printer is the ability to make your own unique designs come to life in just a few hours.
+One of the most enjoyable parts of using a desktop 3D printer is the ability to make your own unique designs come to life in just a few hours.

 Formlabs’ Flexible Resin produces smooth surfaces and compressible parts that are perfect for custom stamp-making.